The application and anything the application needs for the demo is deployed using Docker Compose.

 - Dataconverter: Process that runs the Data Converter encryption command.

-The project uses existing Docker Images for the Temporal Server, PostgreSQL, Elasticsearch, Grafana, Prometheus, and Mailhog with some minor configuration tweaks.
+The project uses existing Docker Images for the Temporal Server, PostgreSQL, Grafana, Prometheus, and Mailhog with some minor configuration tweaks.
 Everything is wired together using environment variables and hardcoded hostnames.
 The implementation can be viewed in these Docker Compose files: